01 of 10

 05 of 10

 Sure everyone expects pumpkin pie or apple pie at Thanksgiving, but you could also serve up vegan pumpkin cheesecake or a gluten-free vegan pumpkin pie!
 If you're just looking for a vegan apple pie you'll find that here too, though.
 All of these Thanksgiving dessert recipes are vegetarian, and most are vegan and low-fat as well.
+A good example might be gluten-free vegan pumpkin pie.

 06 of 10